HDR milestones

 • The supervisory panel

-• An external panel member– someone outside the research group; or someone from another department in RSPhys; or one of the HDR Convenors; or someone from outside the School.
+• An academic external to the student’s research group.
+For example, someone from a different research group in the same department; or someone from another department in RSPhys; or one of the HDR Convenors; or someone from outside the School.

 This seminar is advertised within the School.
 Your Departmental Administrator will assist with advertising the seminar.
 Please provide at least a 2-week notice to advertise the seminar.
 Please send the following information to the departmental administrator: